achow101/achow101.github.io/_posts/2021-01-19-bitcoin-core-survey.md

 [Click here to take the survey](https://survey.alchemer.com/s3/6081474/8acd79087feb)

-This survey is generously made possible by a grant from MIT's Digital Currency Initiative and is being run with the help and collaboration of the researchers at [Maiden Laps](https://maiden.global/).
+This survey is generously made possible by a grant from [MIT's Digital Currency Initiative](https://dci.mit.edu/) and is being run with the help and collaboration of the researchers at [Maiden Labs](https://maiden.global/).
 A special thanks to Square Crypto [grant recipient](https://twitter.com/sqcrypto/status/1338665428550365184) Jamaal Montasser for his input throughout the design as well.

 The survey will remain up for 6 weeks, until March 2nd, 2021.